-Regular and prompt classroom attendance is a critical component of the educational experience because it prepares you the student to be effective and responsible citizen.
+Regular and prompt classroom attendance is a critical component of the educational experience because it prepares you the student to be effective and a responsible citizen.
 Students are expected to contact the instructor regarding any absence before class, or within 24 hours in case of an emergency, just as they would contact an employer regarding any absence from their jobs.
 With proper notification, the student may be given the opportunity to make up missed work by the next class period.
 Students are responsible for any material covered in class during their absence.
 Regardless of the reason or excuse, excessive absences, tardiness, or early departures from class will negatively affect course grades.
-Attend class regularly and be prepared to engage in classroom discussions.
+Students are encouraged to attend class regularly, take notes and be prepared to engage in classroom discussions.